LGBTQ clergy in Christianity: Anglicanism

 In the American Episcopal Church, a resolution was adopted in 2009 by the General Convention, the church's governing body, declaring that gays, lesbians, and bisexuals who had been baptized were eligible for "any ordained ministry", including becoming bishops.
 In the wider Anglican Communion, which includes more conservative congregations in developing countries, the ordination of gays, lesbians, and bisexuals is highly controversial.
 Ellen Barrett was the first openly homosexual person ordained by the Episcopal Church in 1977.
 Philip Lance was the first open male homosexual ordained by the Episcopal Church in 1988.

 In 1999, openly gay Anglican bishop Peter Wheatley was ordained as Bishop of Edmonton in London.
 The Archbishop of Canterbury, spiritual head of the Anglican Communion, formed the Eames Commission due to controversy associated with the consecration of Gene Robinson to the order of bishop in the Episcopal Diocese of New Hampshire and the planned consecration of Jeffrey John (who was to be ordained Bishop of Reading) in the Church of England.
 Its findings, published as the Windsor Report, recommended that the consecration of people in same-sex relationships as bishops cease, although it conspicuously avoided discussing gays, lesbians, and bisexuals ordained as priests and deacons.
 In response, the Episcopal Church placed a moratorium on confirming the consecrations of all bishops.

 Bishop J. Neil Alexander of the Episcopal Diocese of Atlanta said that he voted for the ordination of Gene Robinson as a bishop because Robinson was open about his sexuality and honest about his caring relationship.

-In 2000, a Church of England priest, Rev Carol Stone, transitioned from male to female and was allowed to continue her ministry as a female priest.
+In 2000, transgender Church of England priest Rev Carol Stone underwent gender transition and was allowed to continue her ministry as a female priest.
 She was supported by her bishop, The Right Reverend Barry Rogerson, who stated 'There are no ethical or ecclesiastical legal reasons why the Rev Carol Stone should not continue in ministry in the Church of England.'
 This made her the first transgender Church of England priest.
 In 2005 Sarah Jones became the first openly transgender person ordained by the Church of England as a priest.